A308 road: Berkshire

 In Berkshire, the A308 forms the main road of the town of Old Windsor, where it is called Straight Road.
 It then goes on past the north end of Windsor Great Park, where it is called Albert Road, and through the west side of central Windsor.
 In Windsor, the A308 is called Osborne Road, Goslar Way and Maidenhead Road which finally re-adopts the normal third part-orientation of WNW.
-Finally, after sweeping round to its fourth major direction, NNW through Bray under the M4 (the original location of Junction 8), where the road is called Windsor Road and Braywick Road, and wending through Maidenhead, passing its Victorian clock tower, the A308 continues under the names of Gringer Hill, Furze Platt Road and Marlow Road, before terminating at the A404 road in the sports-focussed civil parish of Bisham which has its riverside and Abbey ruins 200m north-west.
+Finally, after sweeping round to its fourth major direction, NNW through Bray under the M4 (the original location of Junction 8), to a junction with the A308(M) which is a spur connecting to the M4.
+Afterwards the road is called Windsor Road and Braywick Road, and it wends through Maidenhead, passing its Victorian clock tower, the A308 continues under the names of Gringer Hill, Furze Platt Road and Marlow Road, before terminating at the A404 road in the sports-focussed civil parish of Bisham which has its riverside and Abbey ruins 200m north-west.
 Facing this on the river is the larger, equally well-preserved and green town of Marlow.